alchemical-lich/alchemical-lich.github.io/_posts/2024-3-04-HRE-Campaign.md

 **10/02/1631 -- 10/03/1631**:

-- After a night's rest, Magnus, Mad Tim, Cromby, and Cröde resolve to explore teh crypt below the keep.
+- After a night's rest, Magnus, Mad Tim, Cromby, and Cröde resolve to explore the crypt below the keep.
 With effort they remove the slab blocking access and enter the ice-cold crypt.

 - They find two sarcophagi, one opened, and a stalking creature in the shadows.